Rainwater Harvesting vs Municipal Water Cost Calculator

 The final two inputs connect the harvested water to your actual spending.
 Annual water usage to offset is the number of gallons you expect rainwater to replace each year.
 This might be irrigation water, garden use, toilet flushing in a non-potable system, or another approved use.
 Municipal water cost is the price you pay per gallon from your utility.
 If your bill is quoted in larger units such as 1,000 gallons or hundred cubic feet, convert it to dollars per gallon before entering it.
 Once you click Compare, the calculator shows the rainwater cost per gallon, the municipal cost per gallon, the annual harvested volume, and a five-year comparison table.

-The formula for annual rain capture relies on the conversion factor that one inch of rain on one square foot yields 0.623 gallons.
+The rainwater harvesting cost formula begins with a familiar conversion: one inch of rain falling on one square foot of roof produces 0.623 gallons before losses.
 Expressed in MathML, the basic relationship is:

 where V is annual volume in gallons, A is catchment area in square feet, R is annual rainfall in inches, and E is efficiency as a decimal.
 This volume figure, combined with annualized system cost, yields the cost per gallon.